Product: Roster Server

 Audience: ClassLink Administrator

-Now that your first ClassLink Roster Server is set up and populated with data, you can now share that data with vendors who have developed Roster Server integrations.
+Once the ClassLink Roster Server has been set up and populated with data, data can then be shared with vendors who have developed Roster Server integrations.

 In order to share the data in your ClassLink Roster Server, you need to add the vendor's Roster Server app to your Roster Server Console.